mspnp/aks-baseline/03-microsoft-entra-id.md

    echo TENANTID_K8SRBAC_AKS_BASELINE: $TENANTID_K8SRBAC_AKS_BASELINE
    ```

-1. Create/identify the Azure AD security group that is going to map to the [Kubernetes Cluster Admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role `cluster-admin`.
+1. Create/identify the Microsoft Entra security group that is going to map to the [Kubernetes Cluster Admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role `cluster-admin`.

    If you already have a security group that is appropriate for your cluster's admin service accounts, use that group and don't create a new one.
-If using your own group or your Azure AD administrator created one for you to use; you will need to update the group name and ID throughout the reference implementation.
+If using your own group or your Microsoft Entra ID administrator created one for you to use; you will need to update the group name and ID throughout the reference implementation.

    ```bash
    export MEIDOBJECTID_GROUP_CLUSTERADMIN_AKS_BASELINE=[Paste your existing cluster admin group Object ID here.]